slub/slub_events/Documentation/Introduction/Index.rst

 #.
 Event listing and detail view with optional subscription

 #.
 Category listing with subscription for single consultation
-   ("Wissensbar")
+   ("Genius Bar", "Wissensbar")

-On subscription, the customer receives an email including an ics-calendar compontent.
+On subscription, the customer receives an email including an ics-calendar invitation.
 MS Outlook and Thunderbird/Lightning recognize this component as calendar event.

 The templates are not yet all localized but are easily changeable by